8 Ways to Help Kids With Autism & Incontinence

 4. Set & Stick to a Toileting Routine

 Another method of helping your child manage their incontinence symptoms is to keep track of your child’s normal bathroom routine.

 Knowing roughly when and how often your child uses the restroom will enable you to be able to remind them that it may be time to use the restroom before an accident occurs.

-It can be good practice to have your child use the restroom every 2 hours, depending on the usual schedule.
-A bladder diary can be a great tool to track accidents, as well as other contributing factors.
+It can be good practice to have your child use the restroom every 2-3 hours, depending on the usual schedule.
+A Bladder Diary can be a great tool to track accidents, as well as other contributing factors.

 If your child doesn’t want to stop engaging in an activity for a bathroom break, pause and remind them that it will still be there when they get back.
+We recognize that this can potentially cause meltdowns to occur, but it is important to try different methods of working with your child to ensure their success.

 5. Carry Incontinence Supplies With You

-It is also beneficial to plan ahead and always be prepared for activities outside of the home.
-This can be achieved by ensuring your child has enough incontinence products to last through the event.
-Keeping a bag with extra pull-ups and a change of clothes can be a great way to combat and triage potential incontinence episodes.
+Keeping a bag with extra pull-ups and a change of clothes can be a great way to combat potential incontinence episodes.
 Underpads (or chux) can also help mattresses stay clean and dry during your child's sleepovers.

 6. Involve Your Child's Teachers